Meggie2/WS-project/README.md

 5. Run the first spider s1 and save the results to links.csv file, all using the "scrapy crawl links -o../../links.csv" command.
 6. Once the first spider's run is finished, run the second spider s2 and save the results to a csv file with the name of your choice ("scrapy crawl hotels -o../../[name of the file]" command).

+For Beautiful Soup and Selenium simply run the code in the published files.